oracle/node-oracledb/doc/api.md

 ## <a name="intro"></a> 1.
 Introduction

 The [*node-oracledb*][1] add-on for Node.js powers high performance Oracle Database applications.
+Applications can be written in TypeScript, or directly in JavaScript.

 This document shows how to use node-oracledb.
 The API reference is in the first sections of this document and the [user manual](#usermanual) in subsequent